-It turned out Siena was a pleasant surprise for me and the visit to the city easily became my favorite part of the trip.
+It turned out Siena was a pleasant surprise for me, and the visit to the city quickly became my favourite part of the trip.

 Part of what drew me to India was the intrigue shrouding its historical monuments.
 Siena has the same appeal to me.
-As we explored its historic center, walking on the cobbled streets in between imposing gothic structures really take you back in time.
+As we explored its historical centre, walking on the cobbled streets in between imposing gothic structures really take you back in time.
 You’ll begin to wonder how the place would have looked like during its Golden Age.

-I had an intense desire to cross the huge shell-shaped piazza to reach the coffee shop at the opposite side of where we were standing.
+I had an intense desire to cross the enormous shell-shaped piazza to reach the coffee shop at the opposite side of where we were standing.